Registration

 • Supervision Form – The applicant must submit a supervision form signed by themselves and their employer.

-All Internationally Educated MLTs must email the CMLPSK office at contactus@cmlpsk.ca before applying for any licence to determine eligibility and receive guidance for which application they can proceed with (if applicable).
+Prior to completing any application form, all Internationally Educated MLTs must email the CMLPSK office at contactus@cmlpsk.ca to determine eligibility and receive guidance.

 Non-Practicing or Retired Membership